neatnik/omg.lol/info/Profile & Web/profiles.md

 # Profiles

 You can have a super awesome profile page on omg.lol.
-Enable yours by pulling up your address, clicking **Manage Profile**, and switching it on.
+Enable yours by pulling up your address through the Dashboard, clicking **Web Page**, and you're all set!

 ## Getting Started

-First thing to know: all profile fields are 100% optional.
-Fill out as much or as little as you’d like!

-Your profile is broken down into two main sections. **The Basics** is where you can provide some simple information about yourself (name, pronouns, a picture, etc.). **Profile Items** is where you can go to town and have a blast adding as many things about yourself as you’d like.
+When you click **Web Page** for the first time, a screen asking if you want to use the [Advanced](info/advanced-editor) or [Classic](/info/classic-editor),

 There’s a super powerful (we might even say _magical_) management process behind [Profile Items](/info/profile-items), so they have their [very own support article over here](/info/profile-items).